As we enter 2021, we are a nation torn apart.

 Socially and culturally, we're a nation depressed and despondent.
 The tone of 2020 has been like a sledgehammer, battering us with wave after wave of bad news and turmoil.
 We're tired and just want to return to some kind of "normal" existence.

 But it is in our politics that we're perhaps the most damaged.
 The elections of 2020 have splintered the nation, giving birth to crazy conspiracy theories.
-As the year ends, half the nation has been convinced, without any evidence, that the presidential election was somehow "stolen" or "rigged.”
+As the year ends, half the nation has been convinced, without any evidence, that the presidential election was somehow "stolen" or "rigged."
+The sitting president has attempted to overturn the vote of the people in the election and cling to power even though he was clearly defeated at the ballot box.

 Next week on Jan.
 6, Congress meets to accept the results of the Electoral College vote, a vote that names Joe Biden as president.